Employment in the UK: November 2024

 Economic inactivity

-People not in the labour force (also known as economically inactive) are not in employment but do not meet the internationally accepted definition of unemployment because they have not been seeking work within the last four weeks or are unable to start work in the next two weeks.
+People not in the labour force (also known as economically inactive) who are not in employment but do not meet the internationally accepted definition of unemployment because they have not been seeking work within the last four weeks and/or are unable to start work in the next two weeks.
 The economic inactivity rate is the proportion of people aged between 16 and 64 years who are not in the labour force.

 Employment

-Employment measures the number of people in paid work or who had a job that they were temporarily away from (for example, because they were on holiday or off sick).
+The term employment measures the number of people in paid work or who had a job that they were temporarily away from (for example, because they were on holiday or off sick).
 This differs from the number of jobs because some people have more than one job.
 The employment rate is the proportion of people aged between 16 and 64 years who are in employment.

 Workers furloughed under the Coronavirus Job Retention Scheme (CJRS), or those who were self-employed but temporarily not in work, had a reasonable expectation of returning to their jobs after a temporary period of absence.
 Therefore, they were classified as employed under the International Labour Organization (ILO) definition.